-Jongomeru stands alone in the southern edge of the park and offers a true wilderness experience; no cell phone coverage, no Wi Fi, and no other vehicles to be seen – just the sounds of the bush.
+Jongomeru stands alone in the southern edge of the park and offers a true wilderness experience; no mobile phone coverage, no Wi-Fi, and no other vehicles to be seen – just the sounds of the bush.
 Game viewing in this part of the park can be a little more challenging due to the dense woodlands but nevertheless less we saw lion, bat eared fox, giraffe and a lot of elephant as a herd of over 100 moved through the area.

 This is reputedly also one of the better areas in which to see the shy sable and roan antelope which prefer to reside in the miombo woodland.

 The eastern sector of the park is overlooked by Mt.
 Kimilamatonge, the base of which is dotted with large boulders and secret caves, ideal territory for leopard, not to mention the hyrax, rock agama and the dainty klipspringer, who are able to climb the rocks at seemingly impossibly steep angles.

 This is the ‘busier’ side of the park but with only four tented camps and one lodge, it never feels overcrowded and sightings, which centre along the river lines of the Great Ruaha and Mwagusi, are pleasantly quiet.
 Here, hippos and crocodiles share the ever decreasing pools of water, and elephants are often seen using their tusks to dig down into the sandy river bed in order to find fresh water.